 June (83) lives in a care home and is normally in good health but has poor mobility.
 Staff report she has become unwell and lost appetite, suspecting she may have an infection or becoming anaemic.

 June could benefit from the Integrated Care Centre to have a full review of her health.
-Tests could be carried out on her blood in the Rapid Access Assessment Unit and treatment arranged for any infection.
+Blood tests could be carried out in the Rapid Access Assessment Unit and treatment arranged for any infection.
 The health

 Margaret lives on her own.
 She has one son who lives Peterborough who she sees every couple of months.
 Apart from her son, Margaret doesn’t see anyone and feels increasingly isolated.
 Her health and self-confidence has declined and she has let things slip, like her personal appearance.

 A local community group, which runs lunch clubs for older people to help overcome social isolation, could use the cafeteria area in the Integrated Care Centre.
 Lunch clubs can make a huge difference to older people on their own.
 They enable people to get out regularly and make new friends.
-Margaret says “I really look forward to attending the lunch club every week and meeting my friends.
-It makes me want to get out and see how everyone is.”
+Margaret would look forward to the club each week knowing she is going to meet friends and see people.
+It would give her the incentive and encouragement to leave the house.

 Brian is a heavy smoker.
 He has been diagnosed with COPD which means that he sometimes has breathing difficulties and receives oxygen therapy.

-Brian has regular visits to the Integrated Care Centre to have his condition checked and whilst there he is able to speak to an officer from Humberside Fire and Rescue Service.
+Brian could have regular visits to the Integrated Care Centre to have his condition checked and whilst there he would be able to speak to an officer from Humberside Fire and Rescue Service.
 Fire and Rescue Service officers have a wealth of expertise and understanding of people who are most at risk of dying in a fire in their own home – specifically people aged over 55, living alone who are smokers.
-In this case the officer is able to arrange a visit to Brian’s home and undertake a full fire safety check.
+The fire officer would be able to arrange a visit to Brian’s home and undertake a full fire safety check.